 - The auxiliary battery (customer supplied) must be fully charged and connected.
-When possible, the recreation vehicle should be hooked up to 120-volt AC power so the converter operates. - 2.
+If possible, the recreation vehicle should be hooked up to 120-volt AC power so the converter operates. - 2.
 The recreation vehicle must be level and the stabilizer jacks in the extended position. - 3.
 Slideout switches are typically located on the inside of the recreation vehicle, either in the command center panel or on the wall.
-To move the room out, press the OUT section of the switch and hold it until the motor stops (travel time is approx. 25 seconds
+To move the room out, press the OUT section of the switch and hold it until the motor stops (travel time is approx. 25 seconds).
+Operating the switch after the room is fully extended will damage the switch and motor.

 Some models may be equipped with a wireless remote control to operate the slideout.
-To operate the slideout using the remote:

-- □ Press the on/off button to power on the remote. - ☐ Select the slideout you want to operate by pressing the corresponding button. - ☐ Press and hold the (extend/retract) arrow button to move the room in or out. - ☐ Press the on/off button once more to power off the remote.
+To operate the slideout using the remote, press the on/off button to power on the remote.
+Select the slideout you want to operate by pressing the corresponding button.
+Next, press and hold the (extend/retract) arrow button to move the room in or out.
+When you are finished moving the slideout,, press the on/off button once more to power off the remote.
 DO NOT try and time the end of the stroke by releasing the button early.
 ALWAYS allow the controller to stop both motors before releasing the switch button.

-NOTE: Do not operate the switch after the room is fully extended as damage can occur to the motor and/or switch.
+NOTE: Do not operate the switch after the room is fully extended as damage can occur to the motor and/or switch..